2013 Celebrate Australia Primary School Art Competition

 Inspiration for the artwork can come from individuals (eg. sportsperson), landmarks (eg. Uluru), buildings (eg. Sydney Opera house), animals (eg. kangaroo), ideals(eg. mateship) or anything the student believed is important and meaningful to Australia.

-Entries are displayed at the Tondoon Botanic Gardens Visitor Centre during January 2012 and the Gallery/Museum during February 2012.
-Entries will also be reproduced in a digital format for public display during Gladstone Regional Council's Australia Day Celebrations, held 4pm - 8pm Millennium Esplanade, Tannum Sands, Thursday 26 January 2012.
+Entries are displayed at the Gallery/Museum 14 January – 28 February 2013 and the Tondoon Botanic Gardens during March 2013.
+Entries will also be reproduced in a digital format for public display during Gladstone Regional Council's Australia Day Celebrations, held 4pm - 8pm Gladstone Marina, Saturday 26 January 2013.

 For further information contact Gladstone Regional Council's Cultural Projects Officer, Di Paddick on 4976 6766.